 does so through a series of interviews with our peers working across the globe, compiled in two films.
 The first was

 launched at a panel discussion in August 2013 at the Royal Geographical

 Society (with the Institute of British Geographers) Annual International

-2014 there will be a series of ‘Dialogues’ between DPU staff and
+2014 there has been a series of ‘Dialogues’ between DPU staff and

 This is a